 There are many dishes that can often be found (with quite similar names) in Turkish cuisine… starting from the simplest of all: Coffee!

 What Ingredients Will I find in Cretan Dishes?

-Eager to know more about the foods of Crete? these are some of the ingredient you can expect to find in the local cuisine…
+Eager to know more about the foods of Crete? these are some of the ingredients you can expect to find in the local cuisine…

 Many locals observe different fasting periods in the year respecting the tradition of the Orthodox Church but this does not mean that they eat just boring salads or plain boiled veggies.

 Besides, during the times when the island was under Turkish occupation, meat was an expensive ingredient to obtain.

 Other than the overwhelming variety of wild greens, the island is known for the oranges and lemons, the olives, the pears, potatoes, and apples in the Lasithi Plateau.

 On the southern coast, there are extensive plantations of tomatoes, avocados, kiwis, and bananas.
 Do try the Cretan banana!
 It’s smaller, tastier, and stunningly delicious.

 When traveling around the island, you will be delighted at the sweet smell of fig trees.